 Interestingly, a low dose of 762mg EPA+DHA daily can reduce noradrenaline levels even in healthy non-stressed persons.

 A deficiency of omega-3 fatty acids has been noted to reduce glucose metabolism in the brain in rats thought to be related to reduced GLUT1 transporters which is amendable with supplemental omega-3 fatty acids (in vitro).

-It is unlikely that fish oil increases cerebral glucose metabolism in completely healthy individuals per se, although those with metabolic syndrome or high triglycerides might experience a benefit secondary to reducing triglycerides.
-This latter claim has not been thoroughly investigated
+It is unlikely that fish oil supplementation increases cerebral glucose metabolism in healthy individuals.
+People with metabolic syndrome or high triglyceride levels might experience a benefit secondary to reducing triglycerides, but further study is needed to confirm this effect.

 Isolated EPA has been noted to modulate cerebral blood flow in spontaneously hypertensive rats at 100mg/kg for 8 weeks.

 As assessed by haemodynamics in functional near IR spectroscopy (NIRS) where total blood hemoglobin is closely correlated to blood volume and oxygenation rates can be measured it has been noted that in otherwise healthy young adults not consuming more than one fatty fish product per week who then recieved 450mg DHA and 90mg EPA for 12 weeks was able to increase cerebral oxygenation during cognitive testing (without affecting deoxygenated hemoglobin as total hemoglobin increased); this study is duplicated in Medline.